Esshahn/spritemate/README.md

 * import & export sprite overlay settings from SpritePad
 * number of sprites and current sprite index shown in list window title
 * new sprites inherit the color and multicolor settings of the active sprite
+* cursor keys left & right to navigate through the sprite list
 * performance enhancements

 2017-10-17